Maesla/Vehicle-Detection/writeup_template.md

 The pipeline is explained in the section above.
 The false positive are filter by a heatmap and a threshold value.

-In the image, the frame count = XX and the threshold = YY.
-This means that if a positive is detected, it will be taken into account for the next XX frames.
-If in this XX frames, the zone has more than YY votes, a vehicle is detected.
+In the image, the frame count = 3 and the threshold = 3.
+This means that if a positive is detected, it will be taken into account for the next 3 frames.
+If in this 3 frames, the zone has more than 3 votes, a vehicle is detected.
 ![alt text][pipeline]

-### Here are six frames and their corresponding heatmaps:

-![alt text][image5]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
-![alt text][image6]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
-![alt text][image7]

 ---